-You can specify Container capabilities by using the securityContext
+You can specify Container capabilities by using the securityContext field of a

 Container’s configuration.